What Is a Nassau?

 Hammer / Re-Hammer

-When a player presses, the opponent can "hammer" back — doubling the value of the press.
-The original presser can then "re-hammer" to double again.
-Like raise and re-raise in poker.
+When a player presses, the opponent can "hammer" back — doubling the challenge of the press.
+The original presser can then "re-hammer" to double again, raising the competitive stakes of who comes out ahead.

-Best for: High-stakes games, players who enjoy gamesmanship
+Best for: Competitive groups, players who enjoy gamesmanship

 Net Nassau

 Full handicap strokes applied per the course stroke index.
-Levels the playing field between players of different abilities while keeping the three-bet structure.
+Levels the playing field between players of different abilities while keeping the three-match structure.

 Best for: Mixed-skill groups, club competitions